EZ-Robotics/EZ-Template/ez-template-docs/docs/swing_movements.md

 ### pid_swing_chain_forward_constant_get()
-Returns a double that's the amount that the PID will overshoot target by to maintain momentum into the next motion when using `pid_wait_quick_chain()` for forward swings.
+Returns the amount that the PID will overshoot target by to maintain momentum into the next motion for swinging forward.
 <Tabs
   groupId="pid_swing_chain_forward_constant_get"
   defaultValue="proto"